santi1s/Big-Data/Big-Data/Microsoft-Employee-Information-&-Hygene/Working-From-Home.md

 # **WFM / remote = work from home**

-##Guideline / how to - Ad Hoc _(Not scheduled or pre-approved arrangement)_
+**Guideline / how to - Ad Hoc _(Not scheduled or pre-approved arrangement)_**
-_We are using this for simple guidelines for keeping our teams safe while supporting our customers during the COVID-19 Situation_
+*We are using this for simple guidelines for keeping our teams safe while supporting our customers during the COVID-19 Situation*

+_This guidelines should be in harmony with the overall Microsoft direction.
+Please review these regularly as the situation evolves:_ https://microsoft.sharepoint.com/sites/COVID-19Response/SitePages/Employee-updates-and-resources.aspx

 1. Please Use **Teams** to give your LOCAL team and mgr a heads up.
 1a.
 Please use "availability status" for good.